IT trainers design and deliver training courses in information technology both in person and online

 • confidence in training and presentation delivery

-• self-motivation, with the ability to motivate others
+• self-motivation, with the ability to lead and motivate others

 Work experience

-Pre-entry experience is essential, but you can enter the profession after gaining experience in either computing or training.
+Pre-entry experience in an IT or digital skills role is essential, as well as experience of providing training.
 For desktop applications, you'll need experience of using a range of software packages.

 Many employers, particularly end-user organisations, prefer you to have some experience of their sector, as it's essential that you understand the business context for the training you will deliver.